Charita77/MovieRecSystem/README.md

 # MovieRecSystem
-I have created a Movie recommendation system using TMBD, Streamlit and collaborative filtering
+I have created a Movie recommendation system using TMBD, Streamlit and collaborative filtering.

 ## How the website works